 Furthermore, there are penalties not only for homeless people but for Missouri cities too.
 If some cities within Missouri decide not to enforce the ban, they will face punishments.
 The Missouri Governor mentioned that the Attorney General of Missouri would sue the towns that do not enforce these laws.

 Thus, the Governor is imposing an ultimatum on these cities to follow the new law or face the consequences of having less state funding for city projects, ultimately diminishing any long-term plans of improving the local areas.

 Some parts of Missouri have a higher homeless population rate than the state average.
-So, another restriction that is being put on these local cities is those with a higher homeless per capita rate than the average will have their state funding removed until they have reduced this value to below the threshold.
+So, another restriction being put on these local cities is that those with a higher homeless per capita rate than the average will have their state funding removed until they have reduced this value to below the threshold.